AhmedMoawad/easy-to-go-with-react/README.md

 Component haven't any responsiblity on creating or updating the `props` it uses it only to generate it's `state` and it's HTML Template UI.

-You can think of `props` like weather temperature (Something you have any hands on changing it), If the temperature goes down, We put on more clothes and vice versa.
+You can think of `props` like weather temperature (Something you have no hand on changing it), If the temperature goes down, We put on more clothes and vice versa.

 > Note: All React components must act like pure functions with respect to their props.